RSTMH Hemingway Award 2021 Lecture: Dr Maria Eugenia Grillet

 With more than 12 years of public health experience, she has been part of several technical or expert (steering) international and national committees for the WHO, PAHO, Carter Center, Task for Global Health and OEPA in the field of medical entomology and vector control.
 In 2005, she was a visiting scholar of the Department of Infectious Disease Epidemiology, at the Imperial College (United Kingdom) thanks to a Royal Society Short Incoming Visit Award.
 Since then, she has been a visiting scholar in several Universities such as the University of Toronto, University of Groningen (Netherlands) and University of Ottawa, among others.
 Currently, she is a member of the Venezuelan Academy of Natural, Physical and Mathematical Sciences and the Latin American Academy of Sciences.

-Dr Grillet was nominated by Professor Alicia Ponte-Sucre, who will be giving an introduction to the webinar.
-During her introduction Professor Ponte-Suce will talk about María Eugenia Grillet research production on the ecology of vector-borne infection diseases as a solid and widely recognized work with findings that have contributed to understand how and why a stable pathogen-host relationship exists, and elucidate how to disrupt these interactions to minimize disease impact.
+Dr Grillet was nominated by Professor Alicia Ponte-Sucre, who gave the introduction to the webinar.
+During her remarks, Professor Ponte-Sucre spoke about María Eugenia Grillet’s research on the ecology of vector-borne infectious diseases, describing it as a solid and widely recognised body of work.
+She noted that Dr Grillet’s findings have contributed to understanding how and why stable pathogen–host relationships exist, and how disrupting these interactions can help minimise the impact of disease.

-Additionally, she will mention how tenacity and dedication in producing translational science, despite difficulties imposed by the environment and the general crisis in Venezuela, have allowed Maria Eugenia to advance her research and to maintain high-quality collaborations with Venezuelan and foreign scientists
+Professor Ponte-Sucre also highlighted Dr Grillet’s tenacity and dedication to producing translational science, despite the challenges posed by the environment and broader crisis in Venezuela.
+She emphasised how this perseverance has enabled Dr Grillet to advance her research and sustain high-quality collaborations with both Venezuelan and international scientists.

 Full Professor and Head of the Molecular Physiology Laboratory of the UCV School of Medicine.
 She has occupied diverse academic positions at the UCV: Chair of Human Physiology, Director of the Physiological Sciences PhD program, Research Coordinator of the Faculty of Medicine, as well as Professor of PhD Courses in Physiological Sciences and Pharmacology.
 She is member of the Board of Directors of the Venezuelan Foundation for the Advancement of Science and Vice President of the Fundadiagnóstica University Foundation.
 She is a Correspondent Member of the Venezuelan Academy of Natural, Physical and Mathematical Sciences.
 Her research focuses on the molecular mechanisms that allow microorganisms to develop resistance against drugs.
 Since 1995 she has participated in research projects at the University of Würzburg (Germany), on drug resistance and development of drugs against tropical diseases.
 Her findings have been the subject of numerous international scientific publications, she acts as a reviewer for many international scientific journals, and is editor of books for drug resistance specialists.
 Dr. Ponte-Sucre enjoys important international relations, mainly with Germany and Great Britain, but also with Canada, India, Australia, France, Mexico, Brazil, Argentina, Colombia, etc.